Pointwise Mutual Information: Measuring Word Associations in NLP

 PPMI matrix is symmetric: True

-This symmetry means the association between words is bidirectional: if "neural" has high PPMI with "networks," then "networks" has equally high PPMI with "neural."
+The matrix confirms symmetry, which means the association between words is bidirectional: if "neural" has high PPMI with "networks," then "networks" has equally high PPMI with "neural."
+This property holds when using symmetric context windows (looking the same distance left and right from each word).

 Row Vectors as Word Representations